scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 * Run **node setup-and-run.js**.
 This setup script will ask you to provide the Connection String to your Azure Storage and the Hub Name, that your existing Durable Functions are using, and put it into **local.settings.json** file.
 Then it will run the Functions project (do the **func start**) and open the UI page (http://localhost:7072) in your favourite browser.
 If not, then just navigate to that URL yourself (on a Mac it is reported to be more preferrable to open http://127.0.0.1:7072 instead).
 * Alternatively you can just create **local.settings.json** file yourself, then run **func start** and open the UI page in your browser manually.

+   The home page will show you the list of existing Task Hubs to choose from.
+WARNING: by default, *all* Task Hubs in the underlying Storage account are accessible.
+To restrict the list of allowed Task Hubs in your **local.settings.json** file specify an extra **DFM_HUB_NAME** config setting with a comma-separated list of Task Hub names.

     WARNING: there will be **no authentication** out-of-the-box.
 Please, protect your endpoint as appropriate.

 **OR**